 One parent or guardian should accompany the child to the Medical Imaging service within the hospital and sign the consent form.
 Parents are not permitted in the Angiography suite.
 The studies can take a considerable time - our staff will tell you approximately how long you are likely to be waiting.
 You are welcome to remain in our waiting area (COVID-19 restrictions pending), there is also a café located in the hospital on the same floor.

 Siblings will not be allowed to accompany patients to angiography.
 Please make alternative arrangements for their care.
-You may wish to use the hospital's crèche (COVID-19 restrictions pending).

 Your doctor may need to arrange for your child to be admitted and have general anaesthesia for the study.
 If this is the case special instructions will be given to you.

 Information sheets for Angiography studies and general anaesthesia are available from the SAMI office at the Women's and Children's Hospital – Ph.
 (08) 8161 6639.